jitsi/handbook/docs/dev-guide/iframe.md

 * **subject** - Sets the subject of the conference.

-This command requires one argument - the new subject to be set.
+This command requires the new subject to be set as the argument.

 ```javascript
 api.executeCommand('subject', 'New Conference Subject');
 ```

-* **toggleAudio** - Mutes / unmutes the audio for the local participant.
+* **toggleAudio** - Mutes and unmutes the audio for the local participant.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleAudio');
 ```

-* **toggleVideo** - Mutes / unmutes the video for the local participant.
+* **toggleVideo** - Mutes and unmutes the video for the local participant.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleVideo');
 ```

-* **toggleFilmStrip** - Hides / shows the filmstrip.
+* **toggleFilmStrip** - Hide or show the filmstrip.

 No arguments are required.

 ```javascript
 api.executeCommand('toggleFilmStrip');
 ```